-(c) If a parent fails to renew an eligible recipient's Hope Scholarship, the board shall notify the parent that the eligible recipient's account will be closed in 45 calendar days.
+(c) If a parent fails to renew an eligible recipient's Hope Scholarship is not renewed for any reason set forth in §18-31-6(f) of this code or the information in subsection (a) of this section cannot be verified, the board shall notify the parent that the eligible recipient's account will be closed in 45 calendar days.
 If a parent chooses not to renew or does not respond within 30 calendar days of receipt of notice, the board shall close the account and any remaining moneys shall be returned to the state.

-(d) If an eligible recipient decides to return to the Hope Scholarship Program after failingto renew, they must reapply.
+32 (d) If an eligible recipient decides to return to the Hope Scholarship Program after failing to 33 renew his or her Hope Scholarship is not renewed, they must reapply.